wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Description:**

 A successful SSRF attack may allow an attacker to make requests on behalf of the attacked web server; this potentially leads to revealing the web application's network ports in use, scanning the internal networks, and bypassing authorization.

+Starting from release 4.4.2, Wallarm mitigates SSRF attack attempts.
+SSRF vulnerabilities are detected by all [supported Wallarm versions](updating-migrating/versioning-policy.md).

 **Remediation:**